AI Playground Quick Start Guide

 - Note: Deleting a shared link is a permanent action and cannot be undone.
 Resharing the conversation would include any new information input or generated in the conversation since the original link was generated.

-Explore settings to customize options that impact your entire AI Playground experience.
+You can also use customize options in the Settings menu that impact your entire AI Playground experience.

 To access the settings menu: